 What is the spiritual fruit of each Joyful Mystery?

-The fruits (virtues) of the Joyful Mysteries, as given by the USCCB, are: The Annunciation — Humility; The Visitation — Love of Neighbor; The Nativity — Poverty; The Presentation of the Lord — Purity of Heart and Body; The Finding of Jesus in the Temple — Piety and Devotion to Jesus.
+The fruits (virtues) traditionally associated with the Joyful Mysteries are: The Annunciation — Humility; The Visitation — Love of Neighbor; The Nativity — Detachment; The Presentation of the Lord — Obedience; The Finding of Jesus in the Temple — Perseverance.

 What is the First Joyful Mystery?